run-house/runhouse/README.md

     - Custom (Vault, AWS, GCP, Azure) - Planned
   - RBAC - Planned
   - Telemetry - Planned

-## 🔒 Creating a Runhouse Account for Secrets and Portability

-You can unlock some unique portability features by creating an (always free) account on [api.run.house](https://api.run.house) and saving your secrets and resource metadata there.
-Log in from anywhere to access all previously saved secrets and resources, ready to be used with with no additional setup.

-To log in, run `runhouse login` from the command line, or `rh.login()` from Python.

-> **Note**:
-Secrets are stored in Hashicorp Vault (an industry standard for secrets management), and our APIs simply call Vault's APIs.
-We only ever store light metadata about your resources
-(e.g. my_folder_name -> [provider, bucket, path]) on our API servers, while all actual data and compute stays inside your own cloud account and never hits our servers.
-We plan to add support for BYO secrets management shortly.
-Let us know if you need it and which system you use.

 ## 👨‍🏫 Learn More